Distributions on unbounded moment spaces and random moment sequences: Distributions on unbounded moment spaces

-\textbf{Proof:} By its definition in \eqref{defz}, the random variable $z_k$ depends only on the moment $m_1,\dots ,m_{k}$, therefore the Jacobi matrix of the mapping $\psi_n$ is a lower triangular matrix.
+\end{theorem} \begin{pf} By its definition in (\ref{defz}), the random variable $z_k$ depends only on the moment $m_1,\ldots,m_{k}$; therefore the Jacobi matrix of the mapping $\psi_n$ is a lower triangular matrix.
 We obtain for the Jacobian determinant

-where the third identity follows from the definition of the $z_i$ in \eqref{defz}.
-Considering the second representation of the density in \eqref{momdichte0infty}, this yields the claimed distribution. $ \Box $ \\
+where the third identity follows from the definition of the $z_i$ in (\ref{defz}).
+Considering the second representation of the density in (\ref {momdichte0infty}), this yields the claimed distribution. \end{pf}